CruGlobal/cru-content-designs/README.md

 # Cru Branding Submodule

-**LATEST VERSION: v0.2**
+**LATEST VERSION: v0.3**

 The purpose of this submodule is to provide consistent branding for Cru online properties, beginning with [cru.org](https://cru.org) which currently runs on [Adobe Experience Manager (AEM)](https://www.adobe.com/marketing/experience-manager.html).
 However, this submodule also provides stylesheets and SCSS tools that can be imported and used by other systems (e.g., [WordPress](https://wordpress.org)).

 ## Disclaimer

 This submodule is still in its infantcy.
-Variables, mixins, functions, and classes will continue to change regularly right now.
+Variables, mixins, functions, and classes will continue to change periodically right now.
 Use at your own risk.
 Please contact John Plastow with any questions.

 ## Versioning